The Sales Director: Part 1 Opening Stages

 A key area here is to understand the capacity and capability that other functions have to work with and support the sales function.

-• Direct Reports: I have seen new sales directors hailed as the new messiah; others greeted with high levels of suspicion.
+- Direct Reports: I have seen new sales directors hailed as the new messiah; others greeted with high levels of suspicion.
 Understanding the expectations, hopes and views of your direct reports is key to engaging with them as a leadership team.

 Do consider that in your direct reports there will people excited about working with you.
 However, for others your appointment may have created a sense of insecurity and there may well be someone who tried for the role and is angry, resentful or upset that you got the job.
 In some cases, all three!

-• Customers: In broad terms understanding customer expectations means defining the value proposition your sales teams will deliver as they manage customer relationships.
+So, think about how you will address the challenge to get your direct reports aligned and working as a team to achieve the objectives and goals of the business. - Customers: In broad terms understanding customer expectations means defining the value proposition your sales teams will deliver as they manage customer relationships.
 The aim to engage customer stakeholders with a proposition that retains existing customers and attracts prospects.
 The value disciplines of Customer Intimacy, Operational Excellence and Product Leadership provide an excellent start point.

 More specifically there will be key customers, already known to you, who at executive level may expect a relationship with you as the sales director.
 Plus, your presence as ‘The Sales Director’ can be an invaluable asset to support your people at any point in the sales cycle.